Related videos:

 Payá emphasized that the initiative addresses an urgent question about the future of the island: what will happen the day after a political change.

-"We are laying the legal foundations for a democratic Cuba even before the regime changes.
-We are preparing the regulations for the transition and the foundations of the rule of law so that they are ready from day one," he stated.
+"We are building the legal foundations of a democratic Cuba even before the regime changes.
+We are preparing the rules for the transition and the principles of the rule of law so that they are ready from day one," he stated.

-The coordinator was straightforward in describing the risk that is to be avoided: “When a dictatorship collapses, it leaves a void.
-We are working to ensure that Cubans do not face that void.”
+The coordinator was straightforward in describing the risk they want to avoid: “When a dictatorship collapses, it leaves a void.
+We are working to prevent Cubans from facing that void.”

-According to the official statement from Cuba Decide, CABA will serve as a strategic partner for legal advice for the working groups of the coalition and the future provisional government.
+According to the official statement from Cuba Decide, CABA will serve as a strategic partner for legal advice to the working groups of the coalition and the future provisional government.

 The alliance will promote three initiatives: